bkshepherd/DaisySeedProjects/GuitarPedal1590b/docs/README.md

 ## 2. Source the Components

 A full list of all the required components can be found in the [Bill_of_Materials_BOM.xlsx](Bill_of_Materials_BOM.xlsx) file.
-Almost everything uses Through-Hole type components, but there are a few SMD components.
+Everything uses Through-Hole type components for simplicity sake.

-You'll also need to order the enclosure.
-I used this one from Amazon: https://www.amazon.com/dp/B07VKR51NN
+You'll also need to order the enclosure, which is 1590B sized.

+You can either order a generic one like this from Amazon: https://www.amazon.com/dp/B07VKR51NN and drill your own holes, or you can order one pre-drilled from Tayda.

 ## 3. Solder Everything

-The SMD parts are tricky, but there aren't many, and I was able to hand solder them just fine.
-One tricky thing is to use appropriate lengths of wire for the various knobs and switches so that they will reach the proper locations on the enclosure, so plan ahead!

 It will roughly look like this when finished with this step:

 ![CircuitBoard](images/CircuitBoard.png)

-(I ommited the 2 toggle switches and the 2nd footswitch from my build)
+(I omitted the 2nd foot switch from my build)

 ## 4. Flash the Software to the Hardware